 The number of Bati speakers is estimated at 800 even though the present (year 2019) population which inhabits the three villages does not exceed 200 individuals.

 Other languoids which have been documented along with Bati are the following: Basaa, Mbaa and Ndog Bikim.
-In the Cameroon context, Basaa is a well known Bantu language belonging in Guthrie (1971)’s Group A and bearing the code A40.
-Mbaa is not mentioned in any existing literature; it is a languoid spoken by a small (less than a hundred individuals) group which inhabits a village called Mbay Bati.
+In the Cameroon context, Basaa is a well-known Bantu language belonging to Guthrie (1971)’s Group A and bearing the code A40.
+Mbaa is not mentioned in any existing literature; it is a languoid spoken by a small (less than a hundred individuals) group that inhabits a village called Mbay Bati.
 Mbaa is not entirely intelligible either to its southern neighbors the Bisoo to which they have been mistakenly assimilated by the administration or to the Basaa, their Northern and Western neighbors, whose language all Mbaa speakers that we have met speak fluently.
 At the time of submission of our project proposal to ELDP, we had reported Mbaa to be one of the dialects of Bati simply on the basis of the resonance of the official name of the village where the languoid is spoken.
 This assumption has turned out to be wrong as the Mbaa people vehemently deny any kinship with the Bati.
 We hope that the documentation work we have achieved on Mbaa will grant official and scientific recognition to the group who speaks it.
 The case of Ndog Bikim is a little bit tricky.
-As a village, Ndog Bikim is part of the Bati Canton on administrative basis.
+As a village, Ndog Bikim is part of the Bati Canton on an administrative basis.
 Seemingly as a result of a historical process of identity construction, inhabitants of Ndog Bikim village claim a Bati identity even though neither of the three sub-varieties of Bati is naturally intelligible to them.
-As a language variety, Ndog Bikim is much closer to Basaa and indeed is naturally intelligible to the Principal Investigator (Emmanuel Ngué Um), the Co-applicant (Emmanuel-Mosely Makasso) and one of the team member (Marguérite Gwladys Makon) who are all native speakers of Basaa.
+As a language variety, Ndog Bikim is much closer to Basaa and indeed is naturally intelligible to the Principal Investigator (Emmanuel Ngué Um), the Co-applicant (Emmanuel-Mosely Makasso), and one of the team members (Marguérite Gwladys Makon) who are all native speakers of Basaa.